-How to Create an Effective Fulfillment Center for Your Online Orders
+How to Create an Effective Fulfillment Warehouse for Your Online Orders

 If you own a midsized retail chain, you must have a warehouse.
 In fact, we’d be worried if you didn’t.
 And we’re sure that your warehouse has worked out perfectly for your physical stores.

 But then, you had this crazy idea to start selling products online and delivering them straight to customers’ homes.
 That’s when your warehouse stopped being that handy – at least, not for the online portion of your business.

 Well, there’s a simple reason for that.
 A traditional warehouse is not configured for online distribution.
 In other words, it’s not a fulfillment center, which is what online retailers like Amazon use to accommodate their customers.

 But, before you continue reading, ask yourself this – are you serious about fulfilling online orders?
 If your answer is yes, and you truly mean it, then your goal should be to create an effective fulfillment center.
 Yes, it’ll be costly and logistically taxing, but in the long run, it will be worth it.
 Trust us.

 Step 1: Understand What a Proper Fulfillment Center Looks Like

 The first thing you want to do is understand the key differences between a fulfillment center and a traditional warehouse.
 Here are some of them:

 - Like stores, fulfillment centers need to be close to densely-populated areas to ensure quick deliveries to as many people as possible.
 A warehouse, on the other hand, can still be effective in the middle of nowhere, because it exists to distribute products to stores only.